Camp War Eagle Family Program

 After your student registers for CWE, an e-mail confirmation will be sent to their Auburn e-mail account.
 A confirmation letter and packet will also be mailed within a week of your registration.
 The confirmation letter and packet contains important materials including a parking pass, map, lodging brochure, and other essential information.
 If your student has not received this letter and packet within two weeks of registering for Camp War Eagle, please contact our office at 334-844-4501.

-While at CWE, please be sure you are familiar with the checkout process for the Friday/Tuesday morning of CWE.
+While at CWE, please be sure you are familiar with the checkout process for the second morning of CWE.
 It will be to your student's advantage to understand the process to avoid confusion and possible delays in arriving to your advising and registration location on time.
 This is especially important if you will be dropping off your student for Camp on Day 1 and picking them up on the afternoon of Day 2.
 More specific Checkout instructions will be provided by the Camp and Parent Counselors.

 Parents begin the program with check-in and an Opening Session in the Student Center.
 You will meet your Parent Counselors and other Camp War Eagle staff and learn more about what to expect at CWE.

-Current Auburn students will present information to the parents and answer questions about the tough topics of student life at college.
+During our Ask the Experts panel, current Auburn students will present information to the parents and answer questions about the tough topics of student life at college.